DataSentics/coya_challenge/bi_challenge_ifrs/README.md

 • Aviva has not ceded much of it's business to reinsurers (only cca 7% of premium which is not that much).
 Aviva is one of the largest global players so the need for reinsurance is lower (Aviva can diversify very well on it's own due to it's scale and global reach).
 Also it's mainly life&pensions business where reinsurance plays a much smaller role then in non-life.

 • The change in the premium reserve is relatively small compared to the written premium - this is consistent with the fact that Aviva is a matured player and new business is only a fraction compared to the existing portfolio.
-This would look very different for an insurnace start-up.
+This would look very different for an insurance start-up.

 • Very high investment income - again connected to the fact that the portfolio is mainly composed of traditional life&pension products with strong investment components and exists for a long time.
 The reservers are very high and the incomes from the assets covering these reserves are the main potential source of profit for Aviva (they need to earn more on investments than the return which they guarantee to the policyholders).